downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 needed to make the multiple selection dropdown functional and accessible.
 It returns a set of props that are meant to be called and their results destructured on the dropdown's elements that involve the multiple selection
-experience: the dropdown main element itself, which can be either `input` or the `toggle button` element, and the selected items.
-These are similar to the ones provided by vanilla `<Downshift>` to the children render prop.
+experience: the dropdown main element itself, which can be either an `input` (if you are building a `combobox`) or a `button` (if you are building a `select`), and the selected items.
+These are similar to the ones provided by vanilla `Downshift` to the children render prop.

 These props are called getter props and their return values are destructured as a set of ARIA attributes and event listeners.
 Together with the action props and state props, they create all the stateful logic needed for the dropdown to become accessible.
-Every functionality needed should be provided out-of-the-box: arrow navigation between dropdown and items, navigation between the items themselves, removing and adding items, and also helpful messages such as when an item has been removed from selection.
+Every functionality needed should be provided out-of-the-box: arrow navigation between dropdown and items, navigation between the items themselves, removing and adding items, and also helpful `aria-live` messages such as when an item has been removed from selection.

 ## Table of Contents